trungkhang111005/BCIT-Engineering-Competition-2024/README.md

 ## Acknowledgments

-Special thanks to the BCIT Engineering Competition organizers, my teammates, and the mentors who supported this event.
+Special thanks to the BCIT Engineering Competition organizers, my teammates (Ken, Harry), and the mentors (James) who supported this event.
 Their efforts made this an incredible learning opportunity.

 ---